ASHA State Association Grants for 2016

-ASHA is offering personnel grants and reimbursement grants to state associations for the 2013 calendar year.
-Personnel grants can be used to address issues such as personnel shortages, caseload/workload, and advocacy.
-Reimbursement grants advance state-level grassroots projects to improve private health plan and Medicaid reimbursement and coverage for member services and assistive technology devices.
-States may apply for both types of grants, but a separate application must be submitted for each.
+ASHA is offering grants to state associations for the 2016 calendar year.
+Some examples for which these grants can be used include: addressing issues such as personnel shortages, caseload/workload, and advocacy; advancing state-level grassroots projects to improve private health plan and Medicaid reimbursement; and implementing insurance coverage for audiology and speech-language pathology services as well as assistive technology devices.

-If you are interested in applying, please read the procedures and guidelines prior to completing the application forms.
+If you are interested in applying for a grant, please read the procedures and guidelines prior to completing the application forms.

-Because all grant funds must be spent and projects completed by December 9, 2013, ASHA will be initiating a new Phase 2 grant opportunity in 2014.
-ASHA does not want to discourage state associations from pursuing larger-scale initiatives and instead encourages breaking them into two smaller phases.
-Therefore, we are offering 2013 grant recipients the opportunity to apply for a Phase 2 grant in 2014, which would build upon 2013 grant projects.
-ASHA will hold a limited number of 2014 grant slots for Phase 2 applicants; however, award of a Phase 2 grant is not guaranteed, as new applications will also be considered.
+We are offering 2015 grant recipients the opportunity to apply for a Phase 2 grant in 2016, which would build upon 2015 grant projects.
+ASHA will hold a limited number of 2016 grant slots for Phase 2 applicants; however, award of a Phase 2 grant is not guaranteed, as new applications will also be considered.